diva-exchange/divachain/README.md

 #### PUT /transaction/{ident?}
 Submit a new transaction proposal to the network.
 The body must contain an array of commands.

+The request must set the currently valid API token (a string) as the header "diva-token-api".
+This is a protected request and to gather its credentials, access to the local filesystem of a node is required.
+The local wallet also holds the currently valid API token.

 Example of such a transaction proposal, containing two commands:
 ```
 [